 A naturopath, when performing acupuncture, is limited to performing acupuncture on the tissue below the dermis.
 Other regulated health professions, such physicians and Acupuncturists, are also permitted to perform acupuncture on the tissue below the mucous membrane.

 Prohibition on Delegation

-Naturopaths are prohibited from delegating the performance of acupuncture to another individual.
-This is due to the fact that naturopaths are only allowed to perform the controlled act by an exemption, and such exemptions cannot be delegated.
+Members are prohibited from delegating the performance of acupuncture to another individual.
+This is due to the fact that Members are only allowed to perform the controlled act by an exemption, and such exemptions cannot be delegated.

 Standards of Practice

-For the Standards of Practice for Acupuncture, see the Resources section of the College’s website.
+The Standard of Practice for Acupuncture can be found in the Resources section of the College’s website.